UTS-ISDM/Tut04-Group3/Report.md

 **What do they need to do?**

-<p align="justify"> Due to their experience, during development of the new system they may be able to provide some guidance on what they think appropriate criteria for changing the call flow rate may be. </p>
+<p align="justify"> Due to their experience, during development of the new system they may be able to provide some guidance on what they think appropriate criteria for changing the call flow rate may be.
+Once the system is developed, it is the ole of the RM to ensure the system is running smoothly and to report any errors to superiors/developers. </p>

 **What do they see?**